Ontario College Diploma | 4 semesters | Barrydowne

 Please see our fees page for the breakdown of tuition and mandatory ancillary fees by program and semester for both domestic and international students

 Books & Supplies

-The cost of books and supplies for Year 1 for the 2016-2017 Academic year is approximately $1,900.
+The cost of books and supplies for Year 1 is approximately $1,900.
 This is the best information available at the time of publishing to the website and is subject to change.

 Certified Paramedics may find appropriate employment in an ambulance service in Ontario, other provinces in Canada, or internationally.

 Graduates from this program may continue their studies at college/university and may receive credit for their prior College education.

 Graduates from Cambrian (who have successfully completed provincial certification) may also choose to apply directly into Cambrian's Advanced Care Flight Paramedic Program.
 Please refer to APPD for requirements.

 Please note: Cambrian College strives to ensure the accuracy of the information on this website.
 Please note that the academic curriculum is continually reviewed and revised to ensure that Cambrian's programs and courses remain relevant.
 The College reserves the right to cancel or make changes to any course or program, fee, procedure, or campus location at any time.